The Best & Worst Starbucks Drinks & Food For Your Health.

 1. Starbucks High Calorie Drink: Cinnamon Roll Frappuccino

-It sounds amazing and probably is but it is as unhealthy as it sounds.
+It sounds amazing, especially on a hot day and probably is but it’s as unhealthy as it sounds.
 It might be one of the best tasting Starbucks drinks but it comes at a price!

 Nutrition per Grande: 510 calories, 16 g fat (10 g saturated fat), 250 mg sodium, 87 g carbs, (0 g fiber, 85 grams of sugar), 5 g protein

 That’s the sugar equivalent of more than an entire Cinnabon Classic roll (58g) and the same amount of calories as Cinna Sweeties 10 ct.